SGGIRBS/terraform-vm-module/README.md

     "10.220.2.4",
     "10.220.2.5",
   ] <br/>
-  common_tags = var.common_tags
+  common_tags = var.common_tags // Requires the Environment tag for the naming convention
 }
 ```

 # Example tfvars file
 You can then specify the per VM parameters (vm_user_properties variable specified above) in the tfvars file.
 ```
 em_domain_controllers = {
     "001" = {